EMC buys flash storage products maker

-(Reuters) - EMC Corp EMC.N bought privately held flash-memory storage products maker XtremIO in a cash deal, which will complement EMC’s flash-based systems and software products.
+May 10 (Reuters) - EMC Corp bought privately held flash-memory storage products maker XtremIO in a cash deal, which will complement EMC’s flash-based systems and software products.

 The world’s biggest maker of corporate data storage equipment did not disclose the terms of the deal, but said it would provide additional details at EMC World that will be held from May 21 to May 24.